-- 86. A purpose of the California's Assembly of Firearms Law was to prevent incidents like the shooting of Plaintiffs by ensuring the serialization of firearms, increasing the probability that shooters would be apprehended and punished, and thereby dissuading would-be shooters from attempting such crimes. - 87.
-Defendants knowingly sold Buy Build Shoot kits and unfinished pistol frame kits that like the assembled Polymer80 PF940c pistol used to shoot Plaintiffs do not contain a unique serial number engraved or permanently affixed pursuant to Section 923 of the Gun Control Act, as required under California law. - 88.
-Defendants intentionally highlight the unserialized nature of these firearms in their marketing even though they know that this feature of their product makes them particularly attractive to dangerous prohibited purchasers. - 89.
-Defendants' actions of selling, aiding, and abetting the manufacture and assembly of firearms that fail to comply with California's serialization requirement including, on information and belief, their aiding and abetting the manufacture in California of the Polymer80 PF940c handgun used to shoot Plaintiffs were a proximate cause of the injuries sustained by Plaintiffs when they were ambushed, as well as of the overall increase in ghost gun-related shootings and illegal ghost gun-related criminal activity in the Los Angeles area.
+94. Defendants' actions of selling, aiding, and abetting the manufacture and assembly of firearms that fail to comply with California's serialization and 3.7 ounces of steel requirements - including, on information and belief, their aiding and abetting the manufacture in California of the illegal Polymer80 PF940c handgun used to shoot Plaintiffs - were a proximate cause of the injuries sustained by Plaintiffs when they were ambushed, as well as of the overall increase in ghost gun-related shootings and illegal ghost gun-related criminal activity in the Los Angeles area.